sirisian/ecmascript-class-member-modifiers/README.md

 This introduces tried and tested ideas from other languages for allowing developers to control code encapsulation.

+This proposal ignores implementation details or feasibility to see more what an ideal system would look like and if it's possible to work toward such features.

 ## 'this' behavior

 One important difference in this proposal is that static members and methods can be accessed from any instance of the class and also using "this" inside of the class.
 What this means is whether a variable, say 'x', is public, private, or static inside of the class you access it like this.x.